dispatchrabbi/supper-club-blog/README.md

 ## Getting started

-This is a static site built using [Metalsmith](https://github.com/segmentio/metalsmith), which runs in Node.
+This is a static site built using Node.
+(And all the build steps are homegrown!)
 That means we're doing pretty standard Node-y stuff to get up and running.

 ```sh
 $ git clone git@github.com:dispatchrabbi/supper-club-blog.git